-Estimated lamb recruitment in unit 253 has been depressed since 2015, the same year two harvested rams tested positive for M. ovi.
+Estimated lamb recruitment in unit 253 has been depressed since 2015, the same year 2 harvested rams tested positive for M. ovi.
 In an effort to monitor disease prevalence and connectivity with adjacent mountain ranges, 15 bighorn sheep (9 ewes, 6 rams) in this herd were collared and tested in November 2022.
-These individuals will be re-tested and removed if positive for M. ovi.
+These individuals will be re-tested and removed if positive for M. ovi a second time.
 The demographics of this population skew to older age classes, which is typical for a population experiencing low lamb survival and recruitment over several years.
 Above-average precipitation throughout autumn and winter provided a temporary reprieve from prolonged drought, though herd-level effects may not be seen.
+Two new water developments were recently built adjacent to Meiklejohn Peak and the Fluorine Post office.
+These projects were constructed to distribute sheep among the entire range and reduce the use of water sources adjacent to mining operations.